 Dr. Donald Baucom, PhD is the Richard Simpson Distinguished Professor in the Department of Psychology at the University of North Carolina at Chapel Hill where he is also Research Professor in the Department of Psychiatry and the Director of the UNC Couple Therapy Clinic.
 Dr. Baucom is a clinical psychologist and has been conducting research and treating couples with a variety of problems since 1974.
 He received his BA and PhD from the University of North Carolina.
 He has conducted more treatment research on couples than any other investigator in the field and has been funded for his treatment research by a number of federal and international agencies for decades.
 Along with his numerous research publications, he has written and edited seven books about couples and intervening with them in a variety of contexts, including the major texts on cognitive-behavioral couple therapy.
 Over the past two decades, he has focused his treatment research on developing couple-based interventions for couples in which one partner has psychopathology or health concerns.
-Along with Dr. Bulik, this includes their treatment research on couples and anorexia nervosa, as well as his treatment research on couples and other disorders, including anxiety disorders, depression, cancer, cardiovascular disease, respiratory disease, osteoarthritis, smoking cessation during pregnancy, and end of life.
+Along with Dr. Bulik, this includes their treatment research on couples and anorexia nervosa and binge-eating disorder, as well as his treatment research on couples and other disorders, including anxiety disorders, depression, cancer, cardiovascular disease, respiratory disease, osteoarthritis, smoking cessation during pregnancy, and end of life.
 He conducts workshops throughout the world, training other therapists in how to conduct these interventions, which he has developed and validated.
 He has won numerous awards for his research contributions, mentoring other professionals, undergraduate teaching, and clinical training and supervision.

 Dr. Jennifer S. Kirby